pfsense/docs/source/monitoring/log-settings.rst

 Be sure that the receiving syslog server is configured to allow logging from this pfSense firewall.

-**Source Address**: Chooses which interface on pfSense to use for initiating log messages.
+**Source Address**: Chooses which interface on the pfSense system to use for initiating log messages.
 If the target syslog server is across an IPsec tunnel, this should be a local interface address inside of a Phase 2 definition for the IPsec tunnel.

 **IP Protocol**: Selects IPv4 or IPv6 to be used for sending log messages when multiple possibilities exist.